x mins

 The most solid reference we came across is a Hubspot study from 2010.

-This study covered 762 Hubspot customers, and focused on the impact of blog size on monthly lead generation.
+This study covered 762 Hubspot customers and focused on the impact of blog size on monthly lead generation.
 It found that companies experienced three tipping points in their blogging journey:

 • When they entered the 12-23 blog post range, they received one new monthly lead on average

-This study covers under 1000 companies, and it’s over 13 years old!
+This study covers under 1000 companies, and it's over 14 years old!
 The internet has changed a lot in the last 13 years.
 Major events like the 2020 COVID pandemic completely revolutionized the digital landscape.
-And, between 2010 and 2023, the Google algorithm, users’ behavior, and the inbound marketing sector changed as well.
+And, between 2010 and 2024, the Google algorithm, users' behavior, and the inbound marketing sector changed as well.

 Are these findings relevant at all?